-Since writing this blog post, numerous resources have been created and also brought to my attention.
-Luckily, the response has been truly overwhelming, but this also means that it is impossible to include them all.
-I have chosen the ones I find more relevant for GCSE and A Level Students.
-Scroll to the bottom for the latest additions, and please do let me know if you know of any other accessible links for secondary aged students.
+I originally wrote this blog post during the George Floyd protests, at a time when the Black Lives Matter movement was prompting students to reconsider their own fields in a much more compelling way than ever before.
+Since then, numerous resources have been created and also brought to my attention.
+It is excellent news that many in our field engaged with the movement, but this also means that it is impossible to include them all in one short blog post.
+I have chosen the ones I find more relevant for GCSE and A-Level Students.
+Scroll to the bottom for the latest additions, and please do let me know if you know of any other accessible links for secondary-aged students.

 When starting to study the ancient world, many people ask this: